spread-ai/docs-appsmith-fork/docs/reference/widgets/radio-group.md

 ]
 ```

 You can also dynamically display data by using JavaScript.
-For instance, you can use the `.map()` function to transform the data to the desired format, like:
+For instance, you can use the `.map()` function to transform the data to the desired format: